harshkawatra11/archdecision/PLAN.md

 ArchDecision is a web app for the Microsoft Build AI Hackathon 2026 that reads any public GitHub repo and reverse-engineers the architectural decisions baked into it,
 producing: (A) grounded Architecture Decision Records, (B) a "Ask Your Codebase" grounded chat, and (C) a one-click onboarding doc.
-The build target is a solo dev + Claude Code over 5 days on entirely free infrastructure, optimized for a 4-minute live demo.
+The build target is a solo dev over 5 days on entirely free infrastructure, optimized for a 4-minute live demo.
 This plan turns [ArchDecision_PRD.txt](ArchDecision_PRD.txt) into an executable build.
 The directory is currently greenfield (only the PRD exists).